Jayan: Legacy

-Jayan is perhaps the only actor thus far in the history of Malayalam film industry who remains a marketable superstar decades after his demise, to this day.

 Superhero image and commercial success

-Through his machismo roles and staggering stunt feats, Jayan had attained a real-life Superhero image amongst the fans, masses and colleagues alike.
-His colourful attire and unique bass voice also helped him capture the imagination of the average viewer as the manly action hero.
-Along with these, his trademark styles and mannerisms made him a campus hero and youth idol of his time.

 Jayan is the most commercially successful superstar to date in the Malayalam industry with a near 90% success rate.
 The years 1979, 1980 and 1981 became known as "Jayan years" in the industry due to the widespread release and success of his movies.
 His films Sharapancharam and Angadi, released in 1979 and 1980 respectively, were record breakers and became the highest grossers of their respective years.
 His final film, Kolilakkam was the highest grosser in 1981.
 The noteworthy point is that a large percentage of films released during his peak years lacked a strong plot and were mostly cheap low budget remakes of successful movies from other language sectors of Indian cinema.
 Many of these films came out astoundingly successful due to his sheer presence and some avoided failures due to his small cameo appearances.
 Thousands of fans used to visit theatres repeatedly just to see his fascinating stunts and fight scenes.